-This is the newest Unknown in our series, following in the footsteps of Xemnas in KH2 and arguably the Lingering Will in KH2 (fun fact – they actually re-used Saïx’s hooded model for the boss).
+This is the newest Unknown in our series, following in the footsteps of Xemnas in KH2 and arguably the Lingering Will in KH2 (fun fact: the devs actually re-used Saïx’s hooded model for the boss).
 Their most dangerous attack is Collision Magnet, which will instantly kill the player, unless you’re playing 2.5 where it’s possible to get away from this, the most infamous and despised enemy attack in the entire series.
 Not that it’s easy to do, mind you, it’s just possible.
 Like Vanitas Remnant, players prefer to cheat their way past this instead of fighting him fair, namely by using the ability Thunder Surge or, less frequently, Fire Surge, as they’re one of the only moves in the game that cause the Unknown to flinch.
 Towards the end of the battle, the Unknown enters a desperation attack and you can’t hurt them at all, forcing you to do dodge rolls over and over again for something like one and a half minutes flat.